- General Insomnia Facts

 If you want to get a good night’s sleep you need to move to Minnesota, South Dakota or Colorado!

 Fun Facts about Insomnia

-Of course there’s nothing fun about insomnia, but there a number of interesting assumptions that have been made about insomnia over the years.
+Of course there’s nothing fun about insomnia, but there are a number of interesting assumptions that have been made about the condition over the years.

 Learn more by reading our 10 fun facts about insomnia:

 1. Insomniacs should get out of bed if they can’t sleep.

 Though it seems counterproductive to get out of bed when you’re trying to sleep, sleep experts explain it’s better than lying in bed and trying to force yourself to sleep!